sabsimilian/EdiTribe/README.md

 ### Install

-Just download the electribe.exe from this page, hit install and you´re good to go - as simple as that
+Just download the Editribe.Setup.0.1.0.exe from this page, hit install and you´re good to go - as simple as that